 The preparation of consolidated financial statements requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
+It also requires management to exercise its judgement in the process of applying IFRS Accounting Standards.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 4.